axeonix/lessons/docs/lesson-27-Sep-2025.md

 - Here in Jeremiah we learn some amazing things about ourselves before we were even born
 - We learn that:
-  - God knew us before we were even formed in the womb.
+  - God knew us before we were even formed in our mother's womb.
   - He sanctified us.
 Meaning He set us apart BEFORE we were even born.
-  - He ordained us.
-  - This means He called us to a life of purpose.
+  - He ordained us...meaning that He called us to a life of purpose.
 - This is why we never felt like we fully fit in — because we were never meant to blend in.
 - We were called to stand out.

 ### Nazia please read:

 **Exodus 9:16**
->“But I have raised you up for this very purpose, that I might show you My power.”
+> “But I have raised you up for this very purpose, that I might show you My power.”

 - Everything God creates has a purpose:
   - Every tree, every bird, every star in the sky…